COLOSSEO_roma_slow

 Card

-The Omnia Card Rome is a card that allows access to some of the most famous tourist attractions in the city, such as the Colosseum, the Vatican and the Sistine Chapel.
-With this card, users can avoid queues and save valuable time, as well as enjoy free public transport and discounts in some restaurants and shops.
+The Omnia Card Roma is a card that provides access to some of the city’s most famous tourist attractions, such as the Colosseum, the Vatican and the Sistine Chapel.

-The hop-on hop-off bus card is a tourist service that allows you to explore Rome comfortably on board panoramic buses.
-Thanks to this card, you can get on and off the bus whenever you want at one of the many points of interest in the city, such as the Colosseum, the Vatican, Piazza Navona and many others.
-The card has several options, including tours with a duration of 24, 48 or 72 hours, and allows you to see the most important monuments of Rome without the stress of traffic and parking.
+The card has several options, including tours with a duration of 24, 48 or 72 hours, and allows you to see Rome’s most important monuments without the stress of traffic and parking.

 Omnia Roma Pass and Vatican Museums with transport by tourist bus – 3 days – PURCHASE